jcame/Fastq_2_zOTUtable/README.md

 To run this workflow, make sure to follow these steps:

-1) Make sure you have administrator rights & UNIX-like environment
+1) Make sure you have administrator rights & a UNIX-like environment terminal
-2) Download the free version of usearch (v11 is recommended) | https://www.drive5.com/usearch/download.html | make usearch executable by running:
+2) Download the free version of usearch (v11 is recommended) | https://www.drive5.com/usearch/download.html | make usearch is executable by running the following line:
 ```
 chmod 775 usearch***
 ```